 - The more practice you get with your camera, the better photographer you become.
 It’s a mathematical fact!
 To experiment with more high-end cameras or lenses without buying, try borrowing from friends, or using BorrowLenses, a photography equipment rental site my chums rave about.
 Renting is perfect for big trips like safaris, which need one-time-only intensive equipment.

 - Explore using online software to edit your photos, even briefly.
 I use and love Lightroom through the Adobe Creative Cloud monthly subscription, but you may prefer something simpler or free.

 - Back up photos.
 I use both Amazon Drive (free photo storage with Amazon Prime) and a large External Hard Drive, as well as Carbonite automatic backups for my computer… but I’m obsessive about keeping all my pictures safe!

 - Periodically print photos and photo books to decorate your house and give as gifts!
-The service I use the most is CVS Photo (just make sure to choose the highest quality printing option), but I also dig Canvas World, Walgreens Photo, and MixBook.
+The service I use the most is CVS Photo (just make sure to choose the highest quality printing option), but I also dig AdoramaPix, Canvas World, Art to Frames, Walgreens Photo, and MixBook.